10 Psychology Facts About Introverts You Didn't Know (But Should)

 Introversion is not the same as being shy.

 Shyness is fear of judgment.
 Introversion is simply a preference for low-stimulation environments.
+Introvert's don't avoid people because they're scared.
+They simply choose where to invest their energy wisely.

 Many introverts enjoy socializing - just in a calm, meaningful way.

 Introverts lose energy in busy social environments and recharge through quiet activities like reading, walking, journaling, or listening to music.
+Introverts can socialize, laugh, and talk for hours, but afterward, they need alone time to recharge.

 Alone time is not isolation - it’s mental recovery.